berkeley-cs61as/markdown-courseware/textbook/chapter19 Project 3 - Adventure Game/section02 Getting Started.md

     (define hacker (instantiate person 'hacker Pimentel))

     ;;; connect places in the world
     (can-go Soda 'up art-gallery)
     (can-go art-gallery 'west BH-Office)
     (can-go Soda 'south Pimentel)

 Having constructed this world, we can now interact with it by sending messages to objects.
-Here is a short example.
+Here is a short example:

     ; We start with the hacker in Pimentel.

     > (ask Pimentel 'exits)
     (NORTH SOUTH)
     > (ask hacker 'go 'north)